 The Difference Between Level and Flat

-A level floor may be important in a billiard hall, but you can actually install floating floors onto an unlevel subfloor without a problem (besides having a hard time playing pool in that room).
-It’s when the floors are uneven that the real issues arise.
+A level floor might be crucial in a billiard hall, but you can install floating floors on an uneven subfloor without major issues (though playing pool in that room might be a challenge).
+The real problems arise when the subfloor is uneven.

-Flat and level may seem like the same thing, but a flat floor can be out of level (to a certain degree) and still help to create a base for comfortable, quiet wood floors.
+While “flat” and “level” may seem interchangeable, they aren’t the same.
+A floor can be flat but still out of level to a certain degree, and it can still serve as a suitable base for comfortable, quiet wood floors.

-The easiest way to check the flatness of your subfloor is by using a straight 2×4, about 10 feet long.
-Lay it on the floor and have a look at the edge of the subfloor.
-This long stretch of wood should uncover any uneven spots, including dips, hills, and gullies.
-These conditions will create squeaks, groans and bouncy spots.
+To check the flatness of your subfloor, use a straight 2×4, about 10 feet long.
+Lay it across the floor and inspect the edge of the subfloor.
+This long piece of wood will help identify any uneven spots, such as dips, bumps, or hollows.
+These imperfections can lead to squeaks, creaks, and bouncy areas in your floating wood floors.

 Typical Problems With Your Floating Wood Floors